 The position that the WORD or LOGOS in John 1:1 created the Universe while existing alongside the Father in a pre-incarnate state is called Logos Christology in the textbooks.
 Many people who maintain this doctrine call themselves Trinitarians.
 They also maintain that, at the time of the virgin birth, this Word became incarnate in the man Jesus.
 Add to this, additional Trinitarian convictions, and we have this “WORD” subsisting as the coequal and coeternal,

 This perception of the nature of Jesus is based on a misinterpretation of the first chapter in the Gospel of John.
 It is a theory that is formed easily, and at first glance appears to be backed up by Scripture.
 This is how the theory is formed: Jesus is seen in the book of Revelation sitting on a white horse:

 “And he was clothed with a vesture dipped in blood: and his name is called The Word of God” (Revelation 19:13).

 From here, we go to John’s Gospel and make our connection:

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made” (John 1:1-3).

-Because Jesus is called the WORD in Scripture, many Christians in their minds, simply replace the word “WORD” in the gospel of John with the name Jesus.
-Once this is done the text reveals that Jesus was with God in the beginning creating all things.
+in Scripture, many Christians in their minds, simply replace the word “WORD” in the gospel of John with the name Jesus.
+Once this is done the text supposedly indicates that Jesus was with God in the beginning creating all things.
 But this view is based on reverse chronology and a lack of comprehension concerning the concept God is representing in John.